taywils/patomic/README.md

 ```

 Add Patomic to your composer.json
-Run composer update
+Run composer install if a new project or composer update for an existing one
-Create a new file to for Patomic
+Now create a new file lets call it app.php

 ```
 $ touch app.php
 ```

-Use your favorite editor/IDE and open app.php and add the following
+Use your favorite editor/IDE open app.php and add the following

 ```
 <?php